Waitlisted Applicants FAQ

 What should I do next?

-Keep striving to do your best in school and make sure to have other options figured out if you’re not ultimately admitted to Michigan.
-Keep in mind that if you’re not admitted, you can always apply as a transfer student from another institution.
+Keep in mind that if you’re not ultimately admitted to Michigan, you can always apply as a transfer student from another institution.

 We will not accept any additional documents from you unless specifically requested, as they will not impact your final decision.